tarrasqueapp/tarrasqueapp/CONTRIBUTING.md

 - **Explain why this enhancement would be useful** to most Tarrasque App users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

+### Your First Code Contribution

+Unsure where to begin contributing to Tarrasque App?
+You can start by looking through these `good first issue` and `help wanted` issues:

+- ["Good first issue" issues](https://github.com/tarrasqueapp/tarrasqueapp/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
+- ["Help wanted" issues](https://github.com/tarrasqueapp/tarrasqueapp/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - issues which should be a bit more involved than `good first issue` issues.

+We welcome pull requests from the community.
+If you are interested in fixing a bug or implementing a new feature, please follow these steps:

+1. Fork the repository and create a new branch.
+2. Make your changes and write tests to ensure they work as expected.
+3. Update the documentation if necessary.
+4. Run the tests and ensure they all pass.
+5. Submit a pull request, explaining your changes and why they are necessary.

+Before you begin working on a pull request, it is a good idea to [open an issue](https://github.com/tarrasqueapp/tarrasqueapp/issues/new) to discuss the problem or feature with the maintainers.
+This helps ensure that your work is aligned with the project's goals and roadmap.

 ## Attribution